-I am offering up a couple samples of my ‘Facebook Poems’ below, but I’d like to ask you to please show your support, and please buy a digital copy of my book Leap (just $2.99 on all e-readers) to access the poems.
+I am offering up a couple samples of my ‘Facebook Poems’ below, but I’d like to ask you to please show your support, and please buy a digital copy of my books Leap (just $4.99 on all e-readers) or THREE SPACES to access the poems about technology/social networking.
 You’ll get many more poems in these collections in addition to the ones about social networking.

 POEMS ABOUT SOCIAL NETWORKING IN LEAP: